Get access to everything we publish when you sign up for Outside+.

 Pau d’arco is an herb made from the inner bark of Tabebuia trees (Tabebuia impetiginosa and Tabebuia avellanedae), which grow in the Amazon rainforest.
 Known for their bright pink-purple flowers, Tabebuia trees can grow up to 125 feet tall.
-Also called taheebo or lapacho, pau d’arco is best known as a remedy for candida, but it has been long used by indigenous peoples as a treatment for stomach, skin, and inflammatory conditions.
-Here are five reasons to supplement with pau d’arco:
+Also called taheebo or lapacho, this herbal remedy is best known as a treatment for candida, but it has long been used by indigenous peoples as a treatment for stomach, skin, and inflammatory conditions.
+Here are five reasons to supplement with this ancient herb:

 1. It Has Antibacterial Properties